opensearch-project/sql/docs/user/ppl/cmd/showcatalogs.rst

 Description
 ============
-| Using ``show catalogs`` command to query catalogs configured in the PPL engine. ``show catalogs`` command could be only used as the first command in the PPL query.
+| Using ``show datasources`` command to query datasources configured in the PPL engine. ``show datasources`` command could be only used as the first command in the PPL query.

 Syntax
 ============
-show catalogs
+show datasources

-Example 1: Fetch all PROMETHEUS catalogs
+Example 1: Fetch all PROMETHEUS datasources
 =================================

-The example fetches all the catalogs configured.
+The example fetches all the datasources configured.

 PPL query for all PROMETHEUS CATALOGS::

-    os> show catalogs | where CONNECTOR_TYPE='PROMETHEUS';
+    os> show datasources | where CONNECTOR_TYPE='PROMETHEUS';
     fetched rows / total rows = 1/1
     +----------------+------------------+
     | CATALOG_NAME   | CONNECTOR_TYPE   |